daneroo/im-weight/nextjs/README.md

 ## Creative Common Attribution

-I used 2 icons (svg_ from *The nous project* which require this attribution:
+I used 2 icons (svg_ from *The nouns project* which require this attribution:

 - [Check by iconcheese from the Noun Project](https://thenounproject.com/term/check/2422594/)
 - [reset by Roberto Chiaveri from the Noun Project](https://thenounproject.com/term/reset/299645/)